Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Introduction

 \section{Introduction}

-We consider the identification of vector autoregressive processes with hidden components from time series of observations.
-This problem is also known as proper learning of linear dynamical systems (LDS), and provides a very general approach to time-series analysis.
-Its applications include most epidemiological models \cite{anderson1992infectious}, which have recently gained some notoriety, but are too many to list.
-Indeed, one encounters either partially observable processes \cite{ASTROM1965Single} or questions of causality \cite{pearl2009causality} that can be tied to proper learning of LDS \cite{geiger2015causal} in almost any application domain.
+We consider the identification of vector autoregressive processes with hidden components from time series of observations, which is a key problem in system identification \cite{Ljung1999}.
+Its applications range from the identification of parameters in epidemiological models \citep{anderson1992infectious} and reconstruction of reaction pathways in other biomedical applications \citep{chou2009recent}, to identification of models of quantum systems \cite{bondar2023globally,bondar2022recovering}.
+Beyond this, one encounters either partially observable processes or questions of causality \citep{9363924,geiger2015causal} in almost any application domain.
+In the ``prediction-error'' approach to forecasting \citep{Ljung1999}, it allows the estimation of subsequent observations in a time series.

-To state the problem formally, let us define an observable linear system $L=(G,F,\nu,W)$ as in \cite{WestHarrison}:
+To state the problem formally, let us define a linear dynamic system $(G,F,V,W)$ as in \cite{WestHarrison}.